-Scores reported through the TOEFL score reporting services are governed by an ETS policy requiring that information about an individual be kept confidential and released only with the informed consent of that individual.
+Scores reported through TOEFL® score reporting services are governed by an ETS policy requiring that information about an individual be kept confidential and released only with the informed consent of that individual.
 By requesting these services, the institution agrees to the following:

 - The institution will at all times keep all personal information about an individual, including score data, secure and confidential and will restrict access to such information unless authorized in writing by the individual.